nazime1/Principles-of-Software/docs/patterns.md

 ### Observer

-An **Observer** <span style="color:blue;">defines a one-to-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically</span>; an object notifies other objects if it changes.
+An **Observer** <span style="color:#0091ff;">defines a one-to-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically</span>; an object notifies other objects if it changes.

     import java.util.ArrayList;
     import java.util.ListIterator;